 Such proceedings shall provide a prompt, fair, and impartial process from the initial investigation to the final result and will be conducted in a manner that is consistent with University policies, transparent to the Complainant and Respondent, and conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault and stalking, as well as how to conduct an investigation that protects the safety of the victims and promotes accountability.
 The specific content of each year's annual training depends on the needs and skills of the officials.
-Conduct board training includes the dynamics of sexual and domestic violence, information on perpetration, and a review of applicable University policies and procedures using case studies.
-These officials will not have a conflict of interest or bias for or against the Complainant or Respondent.
-Proceedings will include timely notice of meetings at which the Complainant or Respondent, or both may be present, timely and equal access to the Complainant, the Respondent, and appropriate officials to any information that will be used during information and formal disciplinary meetings and hearings.

 In any proceeding based on a complaint of sexual assault, stalking, dating violence, domestic violence, or other behavior covered in this section, the Complainant and the Respondent are entitled to the same opportunities to have others, such as a support person of their choice, present throughout the process, including the opportunity to be accompanied by such a support person of their choice to any meeting, conference, hearing, or other procedural action.
-Boise State will not limit the choice of advisor or presence for either the Complainant or Respondent in any meeting or institutional disciplinary proceeding; however, Boise State may establish restrictions regarding the extent to which the support person may participate in the proceedings, as long as the restrictions apply equally to both parties.
+Boise State will not limit the choice of advisor for either the Complainant or Respondent in any meeting or institutional disciplinary proceeding; however, Boise State may establish restrictions regarding the extent to which the support person may participate in the proceedings, as long as the restrictions apply equally to both parties.